Enabling contrast, brightness and saturation grouping is affecting image

 You can try to turn on gamut cliping in the "input color profile" module like descripted in the manual or in this video tutorial:

 Does this help?

-#2 Updated by Aurélien PIERRE about 1 month ago
+#2 Updated by Aurélien PIERRE over 1 year ago

 - Status changed from New to Closed: won't fix